 If you are required to do so, train all employees that the vendor may disclose they do business with you, hence raising your chances of receiving fraudulent invoices.

-Employees are the first line of defense when it comes to invoice fraud.
+Employees are the first line of defense when it comes to invoicing fraud.
 Training employees on how to recognize these threats, as well as what their actions should be if they even suspect that something may not be right, will help catch this fraud before it can do any damage.
-Employees should be taught how to check for spoofed email addresses and should know the reporting process if such an email is received.
+Employees should be taught how to check for spoofed addresses.
+They should know the reporting process if such an email is received.
 Training programs such as Social-Engineer, LLC’s Phishing-as-a-Service can help train your employees to recognize such attacks and protect your company.
 Keep your finances protected from this rising threat!